THE WORLD’S #1 EXECUTIVE COACHING AND BUSINESS COACHING BLOG SINCE 2017.

 Push-Back from Team Members

-Dealing with push-back requires understanding why it is happening and addressing the underlying issues.
-There will almost inevitably be some people who bow out immediately and resign, unable or unwilling to put in the work necessary to improve the culture.
+Dealing with pushback requires understanding why it occurs and addressing the underlying issues.
+Some people will almost inevitably bow out immediately and resign, unable or unwilling to do the work necessary to improve the culture.
 That’s too bad, but it can’t be avoided.

 Results of Positive Culture Change

-What can an organization expect from well-intentioned, well-planned, and well-executed cultural change?
+What can an organization expect from well-intentioned, well-planned, and well-executed cultural change and a thriving organizational culture?
 Plenty:

 - Better employee retention – because workers who feel valued and know they are contributing to organizational success tend to stay around longer